-The presence of literacy-focused media, more books for children, and more time spent in preschool learning environments raise the question: Are modern children more literate than their counterparts of 50 years ago?
+The presence of literacy-focused media, more books for children, and more time spent in preschool learning environments raises the question: Are children more literate than their counterparts 50 years ago?
 Once again, the lack of long-term data makes it impossible to provide a definitive answer to that question.
 However, the data in Table 3 do give a glimpse of the literacy knowledge of the 1998 kindergarten class.
-As these data show, children are learning letter names; but even with greater availability and numbers of books, increased time spent in preschool settings, and more exposure to literacy-focused media, few children learn to read prior to first grade (Denton & West, 2002).
+As these data show, children are learning letter names; but even with greater availability and numbers of books, increased time spent in preschool settings, and more exposure to literacy-focused media, few children learn to read prior to first-grade.
 What does appear to have changed over the past 50 years are the expectations of parents, educators, and the public about formal reading instruction for young children.
 In general, the dominant advice from schools and experts to parents in the 1950s and early 1960s was "hands off" in formally teaching children to read (Durkin, 1966).
-In the recent report of the National Early Literacy Panel (Lonigan & Shanahan, 2009), formal instruction in literacy-related skills is assumed in kindergarten and identified as a critical part of the preschool curriculum as well.
+In the recent report of the National Early Literacy Panel (NELP) (Lonigan & Shanahan, 2009), formal instruction in literacy-related skills is assumed in kindergarten and identified as a critical part of the preschool curriculum as well.
+These changes in expectations as well as those found in texts are discussed in the following section.